soldate/mini-bitcoin/README.md

 Just small 7 files.
 Only with the standard java library.
 No JARs.

+Here you have your wallet(keys), blockchain, miner, server and client working (p2p) and command terminal.
+All in one.

 The goal of this project is to allow any Java programmer to create their own currency.

 There are about 10 million of Java programmers around the world.